 Test 2 - Testing throughout FCO_CPC_EXT.1 was performed while authenticated as a security administrator.
 In FCO_CPC_EXT.1.1 the evaluator attempted to enable ITT services allowing the FTD and FMC to communicate and found that this was successful.
 In FCO_CPC_EXT.1.2, the evaluator tested disabling the same services and found that this was also successful.
+For FXOS, the enabling or disabling of services as a security administrator was demonstrated by the audits collected in FAU_GEN.1 for stopping and starting the auditing services.

-2.7.3 Management of TSF Data (NDCPP22e:FMT_MTD.1/CoreData)
+2.7.3 MANAGEMENT OF TSF DATA (NDCPP22E:FMT_MTD.1/COREDATA)